m4d3bug/m4d3bug.github.io/source/_posts/hello-kickstart-pxe.md

 - "PXE "
 - "httpd "
 - "RHEL 7 "
+- "Linux "
 ---

-In this post, I am going to markdown how I tested unattended kickstart installation in vm15 by using PXE.
+*In this post, I am going to markdown how I tested unattended kickstart installation in vm15 by using PXE.

-And we need to run the following service on the same machine: TFTP, DHCP & httpd.
+And we need to run the following service on the same machine: TFTP, DHCP & httpd.*

-## Environmental preparation
+## *Environmental preparation*

-### Turn off the selinux ,firewalld and iptables
+### *Turn off the selinux ,firewalld and iptables*

 ``` nohighlight
 ~]# cat /etc/selinux/config |grep ^SELINUX=